nedbat/coveragepy/doc/config.rst

 [run]
 -----

-These values are generally used when running product code, though some apply to more than one command.
+These settings are generally used when running product code, though some apply to more than one command.